RacMcT/JS211-Dodgeball-Checkpoint2/README.md

 ---

+# COLOR CHANGE TO TEAM COLORS WHEN DRAFTED

 - CSS & JS: change the color of the text for each color based on the color of their team!
 - Check color contrast to ensure basic accesability

 ---

+# PLAYER LIST DISPLAYED IN DOM

+- Fix inherent bug in ACA starter code-- make sure it stops looping ontop of itself everytime button pressed

+---

+# UNIT TESTING

 - Write Unit Tests
 - Test 1) new person form input is pulled from DOM and put into person class correctly
 - Test 2) people are moved to players class- move over, inherit new values, delete from person list
-- Test 3) players can be removed from team and put back into people list- move, inherit, delete
+- Test 3) players can be moved back into people list- move, inherit, delete
+- Test 4) randomizer pulls from people list to populate players on teams
+- Test 5) players can be put onto teams- move, inherit, delete
-- Test 4) counter for number of players on team counts up and down correctly
+- Test 6) counter for number of players on team counts up and down correctly
-- Test 5) names are entered with capitalization and trimmed white space??
+- Test 7) names are entered with capitalization and trimmed white space??

 ---

-- Simple Accessability Checks: IF TIME BEFORE DUE DATE!
+# Simple Accessability Checks: IF TIME BEFORE DUE DATE!

 - focus for buttons and form- outline
 - colors are high contrast - but also not too busy and jarring (prevent stimulation overload)
 - quick research for any needed Aria tags if not built into native HTML
 - change ACA starter Divs to Semantic HTML elements

+---

---- Responsive CSS Styling: IF TIME BEFORE DUE DATE!
+# Responsive CSS Styling: IF TIME BEFORE DUE DATE!

 - arrange for mobile, tablet, laptop screens
 - if time also check for larger screens?